'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 Wayne Brown in second place in new poll out today

-Businessman Wayne Brown has shot into second place behind Efeso Collins, whose support has fallen away, according to the latest Ratepayers' Alliance-Curia poll out today.
+Brown has shot into second place behind Collins, whose support has fallen away, according to the latest Ratepayers' Alliance-Curia poll out today.

 Brown has leapfrogged restaurateur Molloy as the leading contender to challenge Collins, who has been endorsed by the Labour and Green parties, and continues to hold a small lead to win the prized job of leading the Super City.